lucas-bortoli/personal-website/pages/BrittleTemplatingLibrary.md

 Title: The Brittle Templating Library
-Description: The Brittle Templating Library is a markdown preprocessor that enables the generation of dynamic content for static sites.
-It supports inline JS templates and was created in 90 minutes, making it somewhat brittle but functional.
+Description: A quirky, kind of brittle markdown preprocessor for generating dynamic content using inline JS templates.
+It works (maybe).
-Created at: 2023-06-04
+Created at: 2023-06-04 17:12
-Updated at: 2023-06-06
+Updated at: 2023-06-07 10:36

 ---